 However, please note there could be some mitigation that is not available or applicable to 64 bit applications.
-Refer to the paragraph Supported Operating Systems and software requirements for more details.
+Refer to Section 1.5 - Supported Operating Systems and software requirements for more details.

-I have an old version of EMET installed.
-How do I upgrade to EMET 5?
+• I have an old version of EMET installed.
+How do I upgrade to EMET 4.1?

-If you have a version of EMET older than 3, it is recommended that you first uninstall the old version via the Windows Control Panel, and then manually delete the HKLM\Software\Microsoft\EMET and HKLM\Software\Policies\Microsoft\EMET keys.
+It is recommended that you first uninstall the old version of EMET via Windows Control Panel, and then manually delete the HKLM\Software\Microsoft\EMET and HKLM\Software\Policies\Microsoft\EMET keys prior to running the EMET 4.1 installer.